gabrielcostasilva/sb-spring-cloud-sqs/README.md

 1. Sends `Todo` data to the `new-todo` queue as a message.

 ### Back-end
-A listener awaits for new messages, like so:
+A listener awaits for new messages from `new-todo` queue, like so:

 ```java
 @SqsListener("new-todo") // (1)